 Feeding Your Family

 Feeding your family can be stressful, especially if you find yourself without enough money.
 Fortunately, there is help!
 The federal government offers several major food assistance programs: Women, Infants, and Children (WIC), Supplemental Nutrition Assistance Program (SNAP), the Child Care Food Program, and the School Meals Program.
-The best way to find … [Read more...] about Getting Help Paying for Your Food
+(And for advice on how to … [Read more...] about Getting Help Paying for Your Food

 Nutrition is a hot topic that has everyone running to Pinterest and recipe books for cheap, easy, and kid-friendly recipes.
 Families with busy schedules often find themselves having to compromise healthy and inexpensive meals for a quick dinner so they have time to pick up a second shift at work or make those nightly basketball and soccer practices.
 While a quick stop at a fast … [Read more...] about 5 Tips for Planning and Budgeting for Meals